15 Things to Do in Brisbane

 Brisbane Beach| ©brewbooks

-Brisbane is surrounded by breathtaking bays, whose beaches will blow your mind.
-The best excursions from the city take you to experience all the activities that these paradisiacal destinations have to offer.
+Brisbane is surrounded by stunning bays with beaches that will take your breath away.
+The best excursions from the city allow you to experience all the activities these paradise destinations have to offer.
 For example, you can explore Moreton Island, located an hour away.
 Here you can spend an unforgettable day and take advantage of the adventure attractions.

-You can go kayaking or snorkeling and explore the deep sea.
-The best way to get there is by ferry, so it is preferable to hire an experience that includes transfers.
-The sun in Australia is very strong, so if you plan to relax on the beach, buy a high coverage Australian sunscreen.
-This way, you will be able to enjoy the paradisiacal environment and tour the Tangalooma Island Resort.
+You can go kayaking or snorkeling and explore the depths of the sea.
+The best way to get there is by ferry, so it is preferable to book an experience that includes transportation.
+The sun in Australia is very strong, so if you plan to relax on the beach, buy some high-coverage Australian sunscreen.
+This way, you can enjoy the idyllic surroundings and explore the Tangalooma Island Resort.

 Book an excursion to Moreton Island

-9. Visit the ecological center of Tangalooma Island Resort from Brisbane
+9. Discover the Tangalooma Island Resort ecological center from Brisbane

 Tangalooma Island Resort| ©Andy Mac